chrender/fizmo/README-0.7.txt

  - By default, the frontispiece is now shown in it's own X-Window.
-To re-enable the old behaviour, you may use the option "enable-x11-inline-graphics", which is however still not recommended as a default setting and will still crash on some terminals.
+To re-enable the old behaviour, you may use the option "enable-x11-inline-graphics", which is however still not recommended as a default setting and may still crash your X-Terminal.

  - Boolean variables like "dont-use-colors" don't require an explicit "yes" value anymore, simply stating the variable name in the config file is